datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ datalad clone -d . https://hub.datalad.org/edu/penguins-mock.git inputs

 Afterwards, it is time to "develop" your analysis.
-In this toy example, you can download it, but its also a good exercise to take a look at the available information in the shared dataset and write a script to compute something simple from it - like for example a mean.
+In this toy example, you can download a demo analysis, but its also a good exercise to take a look at the available information in the shared dataset and write a script to compute something simple from it - like for example a mean.

 .. runrecord:: _examples/remote-analysis-104